 Real-time digital signage

-As the trial of this is ongoing, the data is yet to be fully analysed, however, preliminary analysis of the data is showing a positive change in driver behaviour.
-On-site observations at the 6 trial sites also reinforce the data, as motorists are appearing to slow down and increase their separation from the leading vehicle.
+As the trial is ongoing, the data is yet to be fully analysed.
+However, preliminary analysis of the data shows a positive change in driver behaviour.
+On-site observations at the 6 trial sites also reinforce the data, as motorists appear to slow down and increase their separation from the leading vehicle.

-It’s been a great pleasure to work with MetroCount in the delivery of this innovative Intelligent Transport System and look forward to sharing the findings once the in-depth data analysis has been complete.”
+It’s been a great pleasure to work with MetroCount in the delivery of this innovative Intelligent Transport System, and I look forward to sharing the findings once the in-depth data analysis has been completed.”

 More road safety projects needed